Create Workspaces, Projects, Users and Roles

 project-regularto the workspace, click OK.
 In Workspace Members, you can see three members listed.

-Manage all resources under the workspace (Use this account to invite new members to the workspace).
+Manage all resources under the workspace (use this user to invite new members to the workspace).

 Create and manage projects and DevOps projects, and invite new members to join the projects.

 Step 3: Create a project

-In this step, you create a project using the account
+In this step, you create a project using user

 project-admin created in the previous step.
 A project in KubeSphere is the same as a namespace in Kubernetes, which provides virtual isolation for resources.
 For more information, see Namespaces.